lynaghk/zmq-async/README.markdown

 (Of course, after you've created a ZeroMQ socket and handed it off to the library, you shouldn't read/write against it since the sockets aren't thread safe and doing so may crash your JVM.)

 The implicit context supporting `register-socket!` can only handle one incoming/outgoing message at a time.
-If you need sockets to work in parallel (i.e., you don't want to miss a small control message just because you're slurping in a 10GB message on another socket), then you'll need multiple zmq-async contexts (each context consists of two message pump threads).
+If you need sockets to work in parallel (i.e., you don't want to miss a small control message just because you're slurping in a 10GB message on another socket), then you'll need multiple zmq-async contexts.
 Contexts accept an optional name to aid in debugging/profiling:

 ```clojure